NanditaWaghchoure/Azure_End_to_End_Data_Engineering_Project/README.md

 To make a report I have connected Azure Synapsis to PowerBI and created report of our data

-This Data engineer project is the solution for Data engineers to perform modifications on  On-preSQL server
+This Data engineer project is the solution for Data engineers to perform modifications on  On-prem SQL server DB which is on cloud already